 - They are urged to maintain competence in their areas of practice through continuing education and experience

-- The American Fellowship Church offers while we do not require our members to take our courses we do recommend Minister Training Online
+- The American Fellowship Church offers courses (not required for ordination).
+We recommend Minister Training Online

 Moral and Legal Standards: